The SRG/eROSITA all-sky survey: Constraints on Ultra-light Axion Dark Matter through Galaxy Cluster Number Counts: Results and discussion

 It is particularly interesting to compare the eRASS1 cluster number count constraints with those found using BOSS galaxy clustering data as another large-scale structure probe. \cite{Rogers2023} studied the cosmological implications of ULAs using the twelfth data release of the Baryon Oscillation Spectroscopic Survey (BOSS) catalog \citep{Dawson2013, Alam2017} and found upper bounds on the ULA fraction in a binned analysis in the range $-32 \leq \logm \leq -26$.
 As expected, galaxy clustering and galaxy cluster number counts constrain different ULA mass regimes.
 This is due to the relation between the ULA mass and the scale it affects: The heavier the ULA, the larger the affected scale in the matter power spectrum, for instance, a ULA with a mass of $\sim10^{-24}~\si{\electronvolt}$ is only observable on scales below $\sim200~\si{\kilo\parsec}$, while a ULA with a mass of $\sim10^{-25}~\si{\electronvolt}$ is already observable on scales $\sim500~\si{\kilo\parsec}$ and below (see Fig.~\ref{fig:matterpowerspectrum}).
 While, in comparison to other probes, \cite{Rogers2023} find the tightest constraints ($\oax h^2 < 0.0418$) in the ULA mass bin around $m_\mathrm{a} = 10^{-25}~\si{\electronvolt}$, corresponding to an effect on smaller scales, eRASS1 cluster number counts yield the tightest constraints among complementary in the mass bins $m_\mathrm{a} \in \{10^{-27}~\si{\electronvolt}, 10^{-26}~\si{\electronvolt}\}$.
-ULAs in this mass range affect larger scales, which is constrainable using galaxy cluster number counts.
-Similar to galaxy clustering data, eRASS1 cluster number counts have reduced constraining power at scales extending the typical probe scales, as seen in the lowest mass bins.
+Ultralight axions in this mass range affect larger scales, which is constrainable using galaxy cluster number counts.
+Similar to galaxy clustering data, eRASS1 cluster number counts have reduced constraining power at scales extending the typical probe scales, as seen in the lowest-mass bins.
 On these largest scales (corresponding to ULA masses $m_\mathrm{a} \lesssim 10^{-28}~\si{\electronvolt}$), CMB measurements by the \planck collaboration \citep{Planck2016b, Planck2020} have the highest constraining power and yield the tightest constraints \citep{Hlozek2015, Hlozek2018, Rogers2023}.
 For better comparison with the results obtained using other probes (see Fig.~\ref{fig:constraints_comparison}), we also provide the bounds of each constraining bin for \oax and $\oax h^2$ in Table~\ref{tab:mergedbounds}.